 If I’m honest, I think it all goes back to the fact I never knew my mom.
-Don’t worry, this isn’t a sob story, just a fact.
+Don’t worry, this isn’t a sob story, it's just a fact.

 I never saw her leave a sink full of dishes or forget the snack she was supposed to bring to my school party.
 I never saw her stressing out about holiday cards or burn a batch of cookies.